plausible/docs/docs/troubleshoot-integration.md

 ## Running an adblocker that blocks the Plausible script from being loaded?

 If you're concerned about adblockers and their impact on the accuracy of your stats, we offer a way to proxy our script.
 See [full details here](/proxy/introduction.md).

-## Do you see wrong data in your countries report?

-Are you using Cloudflare and having your sites proxied?
-A proxy can override the remote IP which would lead to wrong geolocation data in your stats.
-Remove the proxy and make it just a DNS record in your Cloudflare settings to solve the issue.